-- Senior portfolio managers have been working together since inception of the Fund, indicating a cohesive investment environment. - Experienced investment team including twelve full time investment professionals is appropriately resourced given three fixed-income investment strategies in addition to their other strategies. - Combination of quantitative valuation analysis and active trading leads to an understanding of the contribution to risk and return of each security within the portfolio. - The Manager continues to demonstrate a commitment to improve resourcing and investment processes (including ongoing enhancements to quant models).
+- Senior portfolio managers have been working together since inception of the Fund, indicating a cohesive investment environment. - Experienced investment team including twelve fulltime professionals is appropriately resourced given three fixed-income investment strategies in addition to their other strategies. - Combination of quantitative valuation analysis and active trading leads to an understanding of the contribution to risk and return of the portfolio. - The Manager continues to demonstrate a commitment to improve resourcing and investment processes (including ongoing enhancements to quant models).